pastperfect/PSRemoting/README.md

 # PSRemoting
-Powershell Module\Functions for configuring and using Powershell sessions on remote machines Update 1
+Powershell Module\Functions for configuring and using Powershell sessions on a remote machine